Fun Thick-legged Flower Beetle Facts For Kids | Kidadl

 What is their conservation status?

-The thick-legged flower beetle (Oedemera nobilis) has Not Listed in the International Union for Conservation of Nature or the IUCN Red List.
+The thick-legged flower beetle (Oedemera nobilis) is under the Not Listed category, in the International Union for Conservation of Nature or the IUCN Red List.
 The thick-legged flower beetle does have a stable population and is common in Western Europe.

 Thick-Legged Flower Beetle Fun Facts